MONTANA AND oregon Personal Injury Attorneys

 We help you and your family recovers from devastating food illness, recover what is fair, hold the food corporations accountable.
 We will be there when and where you need us.
 An experienced attorney from our office you chose will handle your case personally.
 Our primary goal is to get you the health care you need to get better and protect the public from unsafe practices often perpetrated by the large food corporations.

-The Montana personal injury attorneys at Bliven Law Firm, P.C., handle all types of personal injury, serious injury, workers’ compensation and railroad injury matters in Kalispell, Columbia Falls, Whitefish, Bigfork, Flathead County, and throughout the state of Montana.
+The Montana and Oregon personal injury attorneys at Bliven Law Firm, P.C., handle all types of personal injury, serious injury, workers’ compensation and railroad injury matters in Kalispell, Columbia Falls, Whitefish, Bigfork, Flathead County, and throughout the state of Montana.
 If you have been injured by a car wreck or suffered any type of serious injury, call our Kalispell personal injury attorneys at (406) 625-0100 for a free consultation with an experienced attorney.

 Call Bliven Law Firm, P.C. at (406) 625-0100 to talk with our Flathead County foodborne illness lawyers for a case evaluation.